MKGO Icon

-Put simply, the buyer’s journey is the process of research and decision making that leads up to a purchase.
+Put simply, the buyer’s journey is the active process someone goes through to become aware of a problem, weigh up the ways to solve it, and decide on a purchase.
 But there’s a lot more to it than that...

 Buyer’s journey definition

-Let’s start with a clear definition of the buyer’s journey, provided here by HubSpot:
+Let’s start with a clear definition.
+Here is how Aira’s Head of Performance frames the buyer’s journey:

 Within the buyer’s journey a business needs to consider not just how people research and purchase, but also the symptoms and problems that form the beginning of their journey, and how they move along the different stages of their journey.